petermoorey/NANOG-80-Hackathon/README.md

 ## Assess the compliance of each BGP event

 Each BGP event in InfluxDB is assessed according to the desired policy, rules are evaluated top-down, like an ACL.
-The compliance results are stored in a seperate table in InfluxDB for visualization.
+The compliance results are stored in a separate table in InfluxDB for visualization.

 ```python
     def evaluate(self) -> bool: